-Step one: The student attempts to resolve any academic grievance with the faculty member, department chairperson or other individual or agency involved.
-If, following this initial attempt at resolution, the student remains convinced that a grievance exists, she or he advances to step 2.
+Step one: The student attempts to resolve any academic grievance with the faculty member.
+If, following this initial attempt at resolution, the student remains convinced that a grievance exists, she or he advances to step two.

-Step two: The student consults the chairperson or division head when appropriate, bringing written documentation of the process to this point.
-If the student continues to assert that a grievance exists after attempted reconciliation, she or he advances to step 3.
+Step two: The student consults with the chair or program director, bringing written documentation of the process to this point.
+If the student continues to assert that a grievance exists after attempted reconciliation, she or he advances to step three.

 Step three: The student presents the grievance to the dean of the school in which the course was offered, bringing to this meeting documentation of steps one and two.
-If the dean's attempts at mediation prove unsuccessful, the student is informed of the right to initiate formal review procedures.
+After conversation with the instructor of record and the department chair/program director, the dean will inform the student whether or not the grade shall be changed by the instructor of record.
+If the student is dissatisfied with the outcome, the dean will inform the student of the right to initiate formal review procedures.